Children's Comprehensive Bible Question Quiz

 c.
 Jesus lived in Jerusalem during his childhood.

 a.
-Heavenly messengers from the West.
+Angelic messengers from the West.

 c.
-The wise men were called
+The wise men were intelligent and were called Magi.

-8. How did the three Wise Men know how to find Jesus?
+How did the three Wise Men know how to find Jesus?

 a.
 An angel told them what city Jesus was in.